 Goals help you stay focused, make strategic decisions, and measure results so you can improve.
 And they depend on your business.

 For example, a coffee store will try to convince people to pay them a visit, while an eCommerce business will aim to sell products online.
-A software company might be looking for subscribers, while a furniture shop is more likely to want to maximize the value of each sale.
+A software company might be looking for subscribers, a B2B eCommerce platform might be looking to give smoother eCommerce store operations, while a furniture shop is more likely to want to maximize the value of each sale.

 What’s more, the same business will have evolving objectives.
 Here are some common Facebook goals that apply to various business types: